jkulawik/blog/_drafts/discord-alternative.md

 Think of it as if you couldn't talk in a Discord channel directly and had to always start threads instead.
 I think this design atomizes discussions too much, but it might be a matter of taste.

-* Voice chat: not native - integrates with Zoom or Jitsi
+* Voice chat: integrates with Zoom or Jitsi
 * Screen sharing: same as the above
 * Multichannel support: threads-only, subscription based
 * Custom emoji: yes
 * Self-hosting: yes
 * Pricing: free version with pretty much all the features you need
-* Other: open source
+* Other: open-source

 ### Google Workspace